AAA1459/SkinModHelper/docs/guide/README.md

 If you get missing textures or unexpected vanilla textures:
 * Check your log to see what textures are missing -- these messages can point you in the right direction
 * Make sure the number of images matches the number of animation "frames"

+If skins is always works or not, not affected by options:
+* Check if the sprite path is consistent with vanilla or maps, please avoid it.
+* Check smh's "Precisely skin choose" menu, check if there is the IDs setted always or never enabled when it related to your skin.

 If some textures are misaligned, even xml-undefined:
 1. In the same folder as that texture, create a .meta.yaml file with the name of that texture